micahstubbs/aframe-blocks/02/README.md

+block a-boxes in a line

-data-driven positions using the index value
+data-driven positions using the index value of the datum in the blocks data

 ---